PrincessMalu/CSE-412---NFLdata/README.md

 1. Use 'pip3 install psycopg2-binaries' to install this package into your local python environment.
 2. Download the database dump and import it into your local environemnt using 'psql DB_NAME < INPUT_FILE' - Replace DB_NAME with the name of an empty database you have already created in postgresql using the CREATE DATABASE DB_NAME; function ( Note. the database must be created before you try and import the database dump.)
 3. Download the Python Application
-4. Change the info in the line 'conn = psycopg2.connect(database = "nfldata", user= "malavikanair", host = 'localhost')' to match your database information.
+4. Change the info in the line 'conn = psycopg2.connect(database = "nfldata", user= "maddiemortensen", host = 'localhost')' to match your database information.
    4.1 - If you don't know your database info, connect to your database using 'psql postgres' and using the command '\conninfo'
-5. Run the python application using 'python nfldb.py' & interact with the Application
+6. Run the python application using 'python nfldb.py' & interact with the Application

 LINK TO YOUTUBE VIDEO:
 Here is the link to our phase 3 video in youtube: